Phone-GWP-group

 It doesn't matter how cheap or expensive your packaging is - if it doesn't protect your items in transit, you will always suffer high costs / return rates

-Another indirect cost saving is to improve the efficiency of your packing line.
+Improve the efficiency of your packing line

-Streamlining your inventory
+Streamline your inventory

-Well, the main benefit is that it allows you to order higher volumes of fewer lines.
+So what are the benefits of this?
+Well, the main advantage is that it allows you to order higher volumes of fewer lines.

 Packaging rationalisation